samrocketman/my_internal_ca/README.md

 ### A quick final step

-You migth want to copy `cert.sh` into your `myCA` directory or make sure that it is in your `$PATH`.
+You might want to copy `cert.sh` into your `myCA` directory or make sure that it is in your `$PATH`.

 # Ready to manage certificates